jaysait/phonebook/README.md

 Runs the backend json-server on port 3001 to connect with the front portion, using the db.json file for storage.
 This is just temp until hooked up with phonebook-backend project.

+or checkout [https://github.com/jaysait/phonebook-backend](https://github.com/jaysait/phonebook-backend) for the backend with mongodb

 ### `npm test`

 Launches the test runner in the interactive watch mode.\